-My initial reaction to the KX2 is very positive.
-It's
+My initial reaction to the KX2 is positive.
+It's been

-been used in three casual contest efforts (CW and SSB) and has
+used in several casual contest efforts (CW and SSB) and has held

-held up well.
-I've not done dynamic range measurements yet.
+up well.
+I've not done dynamic range measurements

 Below is a slightly earlier (June, 2016) view of the